Online & Onsite

 - Discuss any planned progression to further training and opportunities you are interested in exploring.

-Many students who have chosen to take up the offer of a mentor have reported finding the experience highly valuable and enjoyable.
+Many students who have chosen to take up the offer of a tutor have reported finding the experience highly valuable and enjoyable.

 You will be provided with suggested reading and watching lists and can immerse yourself as deeply as you wish.
 There is also an optional reflective essay at the end of the course if you wish to consolidate your learning.

 Course starts in October 2024.
 Exact dates for 24/25 TBC